“Is it not to share your food with the hungry

 and not to turn away from your own flesh and blood?” – Isaiah 58:7

 Jewish tradition obliges the community to care for the weak and to provide its members with its basic needs.
 In the Bible we see the anger of the Prophets concerning economic injustice.
 On one hand Israel has adopted the international treaty on economic, social and cultural rights.
 But on the other hand hunger, poverty and unemployment in the country are growing steadily.

-Today, in our Rights Center located in Hadera, we help the unemployed as well as those employed in part-time or full-time jobs with low wages.
+RHR’s Hadera Rights Center helps the unemployed as well as those employed in part-time or full-time jobs with low wages.
 Our clients draw from the local community in Hadera and from nearby Arab communities in Wadi Ara, but we also see people from all over the country.
-We aspire to implement the Rambam’s highest rank of righteousness, helping the unemployed in finding work, and giving “a present or a loan” to the unemployed in order to ensure their basic existence.
+More on Hadera Right’s Center.

-In addition we are also active in the Knesset, in order to ensure a more just division of the State of Israel’s resources, particularly since in recent years, time after time, the weak are hurt and the wealthy receive incentives.We assist different groups in Israeli society in their struggle to gain their economic, social and cultural rights.
-We support groups of: unemployed, single-parent families, the elderly, invalids and others whose urgent needs fall through the cracks.
+We are active in the Knesset in order to ensure a more just division of resources, particularly since recently, time after time, the weak are hurt & the wealthy receive incentives.We assist various groups including the unemployed, single parents, and the elderly to gain their economic, social & cultural rights.
+More on advocacy work.